-After following the procedures in I-1-2-46 and I-1-2-47, issue the notice of the administrative review determination.
-Refer to I-1-2-111 for administrative review determination sample language.
+After following the procedures in Hearings, Appeals and Litigation Law (HALLEX) manual I-1-2-46 and I-1-2-47, issue the notice of the fee amount determined after administrative review.
+Refer to HALLEX I-1-2-111 for sample language.

 The notice of the administrative review determination will include: